koor-tech/koor-operator/README.md

 ```

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
-You can use [minikube](https://minikube.sigs.k8s.io/docs/start/) to get a local cluster for testing, or run against a remote cluster.
+You can use [minikube](https://minikube.sigs.k8s.io/docs/start/) to get a local cluster for testing or run against a remote cluster.

-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e., whatever cluster `kubectl cluster-info` shows).

 ### Use a Local Docker Registry with Minikube
-1. Make sure that minikube is started with `--insecure-registry="localhost:5000"`.
+1. Make sure you start minikube with `--insecure-registry="localhost:5000"`.
 You might need to delete and restart minikube.

 2. Enable the minikube [registry plugin](https://minikube.sigs.k8s.io/docs/handbook/registry/#docker-on-macos):